fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 I would like to start this section by mentioning that I have not been able to install **Vanilla OS**, as the installer repeatedly fails for me.
 That being said, Vanilla OS uses a Debian (unstable) base (although, it previously used a Ubuntu base) and an immutable root file system.
 Actually, it has two root file systems.
 One is booted by the user, the other is the one to which updates are applied.
 This is so that users can boot this updated system at their next reboot but have their other root file system as a backup should the update break their system.
 Vanilla OS uses Apx (pronounced "apex") which uses containerized Linux distributions to provide access to software packaged for that distribution.

+Vanilla OS sounds ideal for at least intermediately experienced users that have plenty of available disk space, want a rock solid Debian-based immutable system and access to packages that Debian does not provide.

 # Void
 ~~~
 <table style="width: 380px; float: right; border-collapse: collapse;">